SAP/fundamental-styles/docs/pages/components/nested-list.md

 {: .docs-intro}
 Nested List represents a nested structure with up to 10 levels.

-# Nested List Without Icons
+## Nested List Without Icons
+Use the `fd-nested-list--text-only` modifier class for a nested list with items that have only title.

 {% capture example-1 %}
 <ul class="fd-nested-list fd-nested-list--text-only">
     <li class="fd-nested-list__item">